ammarhakim/gkyl-paper-inp/README.md

 **Note to authors:** please add another README.md file in each folder describing the input files (e.g. see 2020_JPP_VmLBO).

 The folders in this repository correspond to the following publications:
+- **2026_NF_KinShielding_AUG_ITER**: S.P.
+Reinhoudt et al. "The impact of kinetic shielding on divertor impurity transport in ASDEX Upgrade and ITER".
+Paper yet to be written
 - **2026_PRX_tcv_miller_scan**: A. C. D. Hoffmann, M. Francisquez, T. N. Bernard, G. W. Hammett, A. Hakim.
 "High-throughput full-f gyrokinetics of the tokamak boundary".
 Submitted to PRX.
 - **2026_PRE_hts_mirror_equilibria**: M. Rosen, M. Francisquez, A. Hakim, G. W. Hammett.
 "Gyrokinetic equilibria of high temperature superconducting magnetic mirrors".
 Submitted to PRE.
 - **2026_PoP_Skolar_Invited**: C. R. Skolar and B. Srinivasan, "Effects of parallel magnetic fields on sheaths near biased electrodes in a highly collisional Z-pinch plasma".
 Submitted to Physics of Plasmas.